alastairlundy/OSCompatibilityLib/README.md

 ﻿# PlatformKit.Extensions.OperatingSystem

+## About

+PlatformKit.Extensions.OperatingSystem adds Windows, macOS, Linux, and FreeBSD detection methods to the System.OperatingSystem class via extension methods.

+This can be added to any .NET Standard 2.0 project.

 ## Usage
 To replace the existing OperatingSystem class in .NET Standard 2 with this one, use this in your using namespaces: